bugaenkoyu/Docker/README.md

 5. Report save in GitHub repository

+In the beginning, I created a Dockerfile that installs iputils-ping on ubuntu 20.04 and executes the sleep infinity command.
+Then I built image with name mycontainer:latest.

 ![Build own container](build.png)

+The next step it is creating public and private network.
+To do this, I used the following commands:
 ~~~
 docker network create --internal private_network
 docker network create public_network
 ~~~

 ![Network](network.png)
 ~~~

+Then I started the container with the public network settings and added it to the private network with the following command.

 docker run -d --name public --network public_network mycontainer:latest
 docker network connect private_network public
 ~~~

+Another container I  added only to the private network.

 ~~~
 docker run -d --name private --network private_network mycontainer:latest
 ~~~

+On the next picture we can see two running containers with names: private and public.

 ![Сontainers are running](run-container.png)